Japan's LDP OKs bill to allow ownership of samples from beyond Earth

 The ruling Liberal Democratic Party on Thursday approved a bill to allow private businesses to own mineral and other samples collected outside Earth.

-The LDP will consult with the main opposition Constitutional Democratic Party of Japan and others, with a view to submitting the bill during the ongoing parliamentary session.
+The LDP will consult with the main opposition Constitutional Democratic Party of Japan and others, with a view to submitting the bill during the ongoing Diet session.

 The bill calls for allowing space resources to be owned by those who collected them, based on exploration plans submitted in advance to the prime minister.